PLCnext/MqttGdsConnector/README.md

 $ cmake --build /home/tcs-user/Documents/projects/MqttGdsConnector/build/axcf2152-2019.3 --config Debug --target install -- -j 3
 ```

-## Installing
+## Installing manualy
+**Note** The follwoing steps are only needed when you build the application by yourself without using the PLCnext Store.
+Phoenix Contact recommend the usage of the PLCnext Store.

-Copy the contents of `external/deploy/axcf2152` to `/usr/local` on the target.
+1. Copy the contents of `external/deploy/axcf2152` to `/usr/local` on the target.

-Copy `libGdsConnector.so` to `/usr/local/lib` on the target.
+1. Copy `libGdsConnector.so` to `/usr/local/lib` on the target.

-Copy `libs/MqttGdsConnector.acf.config` to `/opt/plcnext/projects/Default` on the target.
+1. Copy `libs/MqttGdsConnector.acf.config` to `/opt/plcnext/projects/Default` on the target.

-Copy the file `mqtt_gds.schema.json` to `/opt/plcnext/apps/60002172000048/` on the target.
+1. Copy the file `mqtt_gds.schema.json` to `/opt/plcnext/apps/60002172000048/` on the target.

-Copy a valid configuration file named `mqtt_gds.settings.json` to `/opt/plcnext/projects/MqttClient` on the target.
+1. Copy a valid configuration file named `mqtt_gds.settings.json` to `/opt/plcnext/projects/MqttClient` on the target.

-Reboot the target.
+1. Reboot the target.

 ## Quick start

-This example exchanges data between a PLC and an iPhone or iPad via a public MQTT broker, over an unencrypted connection.
+This example exchanges data between a PLC (MQTT Client) and an iPhone* or iPad* (both MQTT Clients) via a public MQTT broker, over an unencrypted connection.
 It requires a PLC that is connected to the internet, and a PC with access to both the PLC and the internet.
 For this example, the PC must have PLCnext Engineer software installed.

+**There are many other free MQTT Test Clients for Android, Windows or Linux available*

+1. Make sure that your AXC F 2152 has a firmware >=2019.3 and that it has an internet connection
+1. Register yourself and your AXC F 2152 in the PLCnext Store (www.plcnextstore.com) - not necessary when the app is installed manualy
+1. Deploy the app via the PLCnext Store (recommend) or manualy
-1. Create an IEC 61131 project in PLCnext Engineer version 2019.3, with the following features:
+1. Create an IEC 61131 project in PLCnext Engineer version 2019.3, with the following configuration:
-   - One AXC F 2152 PLC with firmware version 2019.3
+   - One AXC F 2152 PLC with firmware version >=2019.0
    - one program called "Main"
    - one program OUT port called "PubMessage" of type STRING
    - one program IN port called "SubMessage" of type STRING
    - one instance of the Main program, called "MainInstance"
 1. Download the PLCnext Engineer project to the PLC.
 1. Go online to the PLC and change the value of the "PubMessage" variable in the "MainInstance" program instance.
 1. Install the [MQTTool app](https://itunes.apple.com/us/app/mqttool/id1085976398) on an iPhone or iPad.
 1. Open the MQTTool app and connect to the public Mosquitto test broker (test.mosquitto.org, port 1883).
 1. On a PC, create a text file named `mqtt_gds.settings.json`, containing the following configuration:

    ```json